sincanmaulanaa/strobika/README.md

 - Pillow
 - Werkzeug

-Lihat requirements.txt untuk daftar lengkap dependensi dan versinya.
+See requirements.txt for a complete list of dependencies and their versions.

-## 📊 Kelas Penyakit yang Dapat Dideteksi
+## 📊 Detectable Disease Classes

-- Bercak Daun (Leaf Spot)
-- Embun Tepung (Powdery Mildew)
-- Karat Daun (Leaf Rust)
-- Busuk Abu-abu (Gray Mold)
-- Daun Sehat (Healthy Leaf)
+- Leaf Spot
+- Powdery Mildew
+- Leaf Rust
+- Gray Mold
+- Healthy Leaf

-## 📝 Catatan Penggunaan
+## 📝 Usage Notes

-- Untuk hasil deteksi terbaik, gunakan gambar dengan pencahayaan yang baik
-- Gambar harus jelas dan fokus pada daun stroberi
+- For best detection results, use images with good lighting
+- Images should be clear and focused on strawberry leaves
-- Batas ukuran unggahan gambar: 5MB
+- Image upload size limit: 5MB
-- Format gambar yang didukung: JPG, PNG, GIF
+- Supported image formats: JPG, PNG, GIF

-## 👥 Kontribusi
+## 👥 Contribution

-Kontribusi untuk meningkatkan Strobika sangat diapresiasi!
-Jika Anda ingin berkontribusi:
+Contributions to improve Strobika are highly appreciated!
+If you'd like to contribute:

-1. Fork repositori
+1. Fork the repository
-2. Buat branch fitur (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit perubahan Anda (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push ke branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Buka Pull Request
+5. Open a Pull Request

-## 📄 Lisensi
+## 📄 License

-Didistribusikan di bawah Lisensi MIT.
-Lihat `LICENSE` untuk informasi lebih lanjut.
+Distributed under the MIT License.
+See `LICENSE` for more information.

-## 📞 Kontak
+## 📞 Contact

-Nama Proyek: Strobika - Sistem Deteksi Penyakit Daun Stroberi
+Project Name: Strobika - Strawberry Leaf Disease Detection System
 Email: sincanmaulanaa@gmail.com

+---

+Made with ❤️ for strawberry farmers and the agricultural community